CandleLabAI/CLINet-ECG-Classification-2024/README.md

 # CLINet-ECG-Classification-2024
 Source code of "CLINet: A Novel Deep Learning Network for ECG Signal Classification", accepted in Journal of Electrocardiology 2024

+If you are using this code, please cite our paper:

+@article { ref199,

+ title            = "CLINet: A Novel Deep Learning Network for ECG Signal Classification",

+ year             = "2024",

+ author           = "Ananya Mantravadi and Siddharth Saini and R Sai Chandra Teja and Sparsh Mittal and Shrimay Shah and R Sri Devi and Rekha Singhal",

+ journal          = "Journal of Electrocardiology",
+ }

 Project Organization
 ------------
     ├── LICENSE                         <- The LICENSE for developers using this project.